AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/signature-service-java-api-quick.md

-       //Determine the status of the signature if (sigStatus == SignatureStatus.DynamicFormSignatureUnknown) myStatus = "The signatures located in the dynamic PDF form are unknown";
+       //Determine the status of the signature if (sigStatus == SignatureStatus.DynamicFormSignatureUnknown) myStatus = "The signatures in the dynamic PDF form are unknown";
           else if (sigStatus == SignatureStatus.DocumentSignatureUnknown)
-              myStatus = "The signatures located in the PDF document are unknown";
+              myStatus = "The signatures in the PDF document are unknown";
           else if (sigStatus == SignatureStatus.CertifiedDynamicFormSignatureTamper)
-              myStatus = "The signatures located in a certified PDF form are valid";
+              myStatus = "The signatures in a certified PDF form are valid";
           else if (sigStatus == SignatureStatus.SignedDynamicFormSignatureTamper)
-              myStatus = "The signatures located in a signed dynamic PDF form are valid";
+              myStatus = "The signatures in a signed dynamic PDF form are valid";
           else if (sigStatus == SignatureStatus.CertifiedDocumentSignatureTamper)
-              myStatus = "The signatures located in a certified PDF document are valid";
+              myStatus = "The signatures in a certified PDF document are valid";
           else if (sigStatus == SignatureStatus.SignedDocumentSignatureTamper)
-              myStatus = "The signatures located in a signed PDF document are valid";
+              myStatus = "The signatures in a signed PDF document are valid";
           else if (sigStatus == SignatureStatus.SignatureFormatError)
               myStatus = "The format of a signature in a signed document is invalid";
           else if (sigStatus == SignatureStatus.DynamicFormSigNoChanges)